natshoff/natshoff.github.io/index.md

 Below are assignments from the CU Boulder Earth Analytics Data Science Course

 ### Mapping Greater sage-grouse occurrence across BLM Habitat Management Areas (HMAs)
-The Greater sage-grouse (*Centrocercus urophasianus*) is a threatened species endemic to the Sagebrush steppe ecosystem of Western North America [ref].
-The Bureau of Land Management (BLM) manages the largest share of Greater sage-grouse habitat in the United States, a total of 65 million acres [refs].
+The Greater sage-grouse (*Centrocercus urophasianus*) is a threatened species endemic to the Sagebrush steppe ecosystem of Western North America [(Prochazka et al., 2025)](https://pubs.usgs.gov/publication/dr1217).
+The Bureau of Land Management (BLM) manages the largest share of Greater sage-grouse habitat in the United States, a total of 65 million acres [BLM, 2024](blm.gov/programs/fish-and-wildlife/sage-grouse).
 I investigated Greater sage-grouse occurrence patterns across BLM land using Global Biodiversity Information Facility (GBIF) data to assess if high occurrence was associated with high-priority BLM habitat.

 #### Who is the Greater sage-grouse?
 <iframe width="560" height="315"